nosensejk/my-cv/cv.md

 ***

 ### About myself
 Hi, I'm Anton.
-I've just graduated from BSUIR and now I'm studying Frontend development.
+I've graduated from BSUIR and now I'm studying Frontend development.
 This is very intersting for me, so I want to develop in this industry.

 ### Skills
 * HTML